 The way CPR has performed affects the consequences or results.
 If you are trained on how to perform compressions and breaths, you should use your skills and take advantage of your training.

 There are several reasons why it is better for a CPR Certified person to perform CPR, such as:

 Providing high-quality CPR to patients is done more likely by individuals who have surpassed training and have received certification.
 CPR performed by trained individuals could lessen the likelihood of casualties such as rib fractures and internal injuries.
 In order to avoid patients suffering from further casualties, a trained person should be the one to perform cardiopulmonary resuscitation, if available.

 People who gained specific skills and knowledge in CPR are proven to better perform the lifesaving technique appropriately and efficiently.
-The course should follow the most up to date CPR guidelines which involve different requirements needed for an effective execution of CPR.
+The course should follow the most up-to-date CPR guidelines which involve different requirements needed for effective execution of CPR.
 Certified individuals will better know the various techniques used for Adult, Child, and Infant victims.

 Increased Chance of Patient’s Survival